HCMC Dental Guide —…

 The backpacker party street is safe but lively.
 Watch your belongings, be cautious with drink offers from strangers, and avoid getting overly intoxicated.

-Safety Tips for Dental Tourists
+What Are the Key Safety Tips for Dental Tourists?

 1. Share your itinerary with someone at home